Continuity vs Categories

 How the data values of a variable are physically stored in the computer.

 The data storage type is the computer’s representation of a data value in its binary memory locations.
-The storage type should match the conceptual definition of the variable.
+The storage type should match the variable’s conceptual definition.

 Continuous Variables

-Variables with numerical data values are the only variables that can represent continuous variables.
-However, some variables with numerical data values are categorical, so being numerical alone does not imply underlying continuity.
+Only variables with numerical values can represent continuous variables.
+However, some variables with numerical values are categorical, so numerical values alone do not imply underlying continuity.
 R does not attempt to decide for the user if a numerical variable is continuous or categorical, a task that is often impossible to decide from the data values alone.

 Categorical Variables

-Categorical variables can have several different storage types.
-The two most common categorical storaage types are the same integer type for continuous variables and type character for variables with values of text, that is, alphanumeric characters.
+Categorical variables can be stored in several ways.
+The two most common categorical storage types are the same integer type for continuous variables and the type character for variables with values of text, that is, alphanumeric characters.

 The categories, the unique levels of the categorical variable, are its data values, either numeric digits, usually integers, or, text composed of alphabetical characters.
 For example, represent Gender numerically as 0 for Man, 1 for Woman, and 2 for Other.
 Or encode Gender with M, W, and O. Although the mnemonic coding with alphabetical characters better communicates meaning and prevents mistakes such as computing the mean of a column of 0’s, 1’s, and 2’s, both representations of categorical variables in the data are common.

 A potential confusion is that integer data values may represent categorical or numeric data.
-A categorical variable’s relatively small number of unique, non-numeric values can correspond to any data type.
+A categorical variable’s relatively small number of unique, non-numeric values can be represented by any data type.
 For example, in the data table from the Employee data file, the categorical variable Plan has three integer values – 1, 2, and 3 – corresponding to three health plans.
-Although the data values are numbers, in this context, they only serve as labels to define a categorical variable.
+Although the data values are numbers, in this context, they serve only as labels for a categorical variable.
 They could be replaced with any other set of arbitrary labels, such as A, B, and C.

 Implementation